mechatroner/vscode_rainbow_csv/README.md

 #### Content-based separator autodetection
-Rainbow CSV runs a table autodetection algorithm for all "Plain Text" and "*.csv" files.
-In most cases, this is a very cheap operation because autodetection usually stops after checking only 1 or 2 topmost lines.
+Rainbow CSV automatically detects separators for "Plain Text" and "*.csv" files.
+This is usually a fast operation, typically analyzing only the first few lines.
 Autodetection can be adjusted or disabled in the extension settings.

 #### Customizing file extension - separator association
-If you often work with csv files with one specific extension (e.g. ".dat") and you don't want to rely on the autodetection algorithm, you can associate that extension with one of the supported separators.
-For example to associate ".dat" extension with pipe-separated files and ".csv" with semicolon-separated files add the following lines to your VS Code json config:
+To avoid relying on autodetection for specific file extensions (e.g., ".dat"), you can manually associate them with a supported separator in VSCode config:
 ```
 "files.associations": {
     "*.dat": "csv (pipe)",